Techtonica/curriculum/web/accessibility.md

 Myth: We only need to consider color contrast when designing for vision impairments.<br>
 Fact: We also need to consider text size, line height, font, and more!

-Myth: The only sort of disability we need to consider are vision imparirments.<br>
+Myth: The only sort of disability we need to consider are vision impairments.<br>
-Fact: We also need to think of people who have physical or cognitive impariments that might make using a mouse, keyboard, or audio que difficult.
+Fact: We also need to think of people who have physical or cognitive impairments that might make using a mouse, keyboard, or audio cue difficult.

 Myth: Making a site accessible makes it ugly!<br>
 Fact: Most accessibility features are not visible.
-Many websites and apps are starting to incoroprate accesibility widgets which will allow the user to make any    adiustments they need.
+Many websites and apps are starting to incorporate accesibility widgets which will allow the user to make any adjustments they need.
 This feature allows for a main design that might not follow contrast and sizing rules on the main site, but will still be fully accessible for those that need it.

 ### Independent Practice